sadanand-singh/Blog/content/post/autoencoders.md

 {{< figure src="../../images/autoencoders/vae_conv_latent.png" alt="VAE network" class="figure img-responsive align-center" >}}

-We can see now the separation between different class of images are larger than the simple MLP based VAE model.
+We can now see that the separation between different class of images are larger than the simple MLP based VAE model.

-We can now generate new images from our, hopefully, better model.
+Finally, we can now generate new images from our, hopefully, better VAE model.

 {{< highlight lang="python" linenos="yes" >}}
 # generator that can sample from the learned distribution